 Kisi's Cloud Based Physical Access Control System operates purely in the cloud, making it easy to set up and highly scalable as you expand.

 Admins are able to easily establish granular controls with group, user and time-based restrictions -- just to name a few.
 End users have a range of unlocking options, including mobile apps available on Android and iOS, key cards and fobs.

-Vanderbilt provides two version of the access control system: bright blue and lite blue.
-Lite blue is an OP-based reader interface meaning that while the doors are connected locally, the readers communicate with the lite blue software through the cloud.
-Lite blue can connect 2-8 doors and controller credentials for up to 5000 cardholders.
-The bright blue system can control up to 32 doors, but aside from that has the same features as lite.
-With both systems, the management portal can be accessed remotely from the web-browser.
+Vanderbilt provides two versions of its access control system: Bright Blue and Lite Blue.
+Lite blue is an OP-based reader interface; this means that while the doors are connected locally, the readers communicate with the Lite Blue software through the cloud.
+Lite Blue can connect between two to eight doors and controller credentials for up to 5,000 cardholders.
+The bright blue system can control up to 32 doors, but aside from that it has the same features as Lite.
+With both systems, the management portal can be accessed remotely from the web browser.

 Vanderbilt offers a nice all-in-one security system complete with video, access control, and facility lockdown.
-The downfalls include poor product support, inability to send firmware upgrades OTA, and no mobile or biometric access credential.
+The downfalls include poor product support, inability to send firmware upgrades over the air, and no mobile or biometric access credential.